Modern Languages (Spanish with German) BA (Hons) – 2023 entry

 What you will study

-You’ll have the opportunity to study translation modules and gain an insight into various aspects of the translation profession.
+You’ll have the opportunity to study translation modules in each year of your course.
 You’ll also learn about the cultures and societies of the countries where your chosen languages are spoken in interactive modules taught in the target language.

 The course includes a Professional Training placement abroad, giving you the choice between work, study, or a combination of the two.